Jerry Kelly: Senior career

 Kelly made his PGA Tour Champions debut at the Chubb Classic in February 2017 and gained his first win six months later at the Boeing Classic outside Seattle.
 The following year, Kelly won the Mitsubishi Electric Championship at Hualalai.

 In 2019, Kelly won several tournaments.
 In June 2019, Kelly won the American Family Insurance Championship.
 In September 2019, he won The Ally Challenge for his fifth PGA Tour Champions title.
 In October 2019, he won the SAS Championship with a final round 65.

-In August 2020, Kelly won his first career major championship of his career, and first senior major championship, the Bridgestone Senior Players Championship at Firestone Country Club in Ohio, the only senior golf major of the year.
+In August 2020, Kelly won his first career major championship, and first senior major championship, the Bridgestone Senior Players Championship at Firestone Country Club in Ohio, the only senior golf major of the year.
 With the win, Kelly earned $450,000 and qualified for the 2021 Players Championship.

 In June 2021, Kelly defended his hometown title at the American Family Insurance Championship in Madison, Wisconsin (last held in 2019).
 This was Kelly's eighth victory on the PGA Tour Champions.